PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SizeChecker.md

 2. Start the program in-game.

 ## Notes
-- The program does not currently notify you if a Pokémon qualifies for size marks, this may be added in a future update.
+- The program does not currently notify you if a Pokémon qualifies for size marks, this may be added in a future update but for now you will have to later manually go back to your boxes see if a new mark has been acquired.

 ## Options